Spomky-Labs/lexik-jose-bridge/Resources/doc/Configuration.md

 If you installed this bundle using Symfony Flex, it comes with a default configuration.
 **It is very important to change the key sets otherwise you will have a security issue.**
-**See the last section of this page to understand how to procced.**
+**See the last section of this page to understand how to proceed.**

 *Note: you can find [a complete example from our application configuration used for the tests](https://github.com/Spomky-Labs/lexik-jose-bridge/blob/v2.0/Tests/app/config/config.yml#L27-L41).*